|

 well contemporary Romanian.
 Last week I received the

-magazine AS from “Do you know where you originally came from”, we asked the host.
+you originally came from”, we asked the host.

 “I spent a lot of